 7 Reasons You're Better Than A Physician

-See the areas where veterinarians beat out physicians in customer service.
+See the areas where veterinarians beat out physicians.

 Sure, we’re veterinarians so we’re biased.
 Nevertheless, it’s true that plenty of you will concur that our clients are often better served by our kind than by our physician cousins.